Best Oyster Knife Review: Find The Right Killer And Shuck Like A Pro

 Matching Blade Designs To Oysters - Which Knives Work Best

-Below I've compiled a handy table to help you match the most common blade designs to each variety of oyster.
+Below I've compiled a handy list to help you match the most common blade designs to each variety of oyster.
 Remember though, personal preference can play a part when it comes to the knife you like to shuck with.

 A good rule to follow when picking a knife is that the bigger the oyster, than the bigger the knife you'll need.